 Bankruptcy Before Or After Divorce: Decisions That Affect Your Future

 Very often, divorce and bankruptcy are related issues.
 Financial troubles during marriage can escalate already existing marital divides.
 Many couples nearing divorce have practical questions about the timeliness of filing bankruptcy.
 The law firm of Jeffrey M. Rosenblum, P.C., represents clients in bankruptcy proceedings, in conjunction with or following divorce proceedings.
 We can help you determine when bankruptcy filing would be most appropriate: before or after your divorce is finalized.
 We offer a free initial attorney consultation where we can discuss your financial situation and how you may be affected by bankruptcy individually or as a couple.
-We have offices in Westchester, Nassau and Suffolk County, as well as Brooklyn and London, UK.
+We have offices in Nassau, Suffolk and Westchester County, as well as Brooklyn and London, UK.

 Considering The Facts Of Your Financial Situation

 Determining when it is appropriate to file bankruptcy varies depending on each couple’s financial situation.
 Our attorneys examine each case on its own terms to determine if bankruptcy is best before or after divorce, or not at all.
 Factors that may affect this decision are:

 - Whether the marital home is in foreclosure

 - Whether the couple has credit card debt